IAmJonoBo/n00plicate/docs/CONTROL_DOCUMENT.md

 #### Post-Build Apple Cleanup Chain

-The Mimic platform implements a universal post-build cleanup chain to automatically remove Apple-specific metadata files (`.DS_Store`, `._*` AppleDouble files) from all build outputs and export directories.
+The n00plicate platform implements a universal post-build cleanup chain to automatically remove Apple-specific metadata files (`.DS_Store`, `._*` AppleDouble files) from all build outputs and export directories.
 This ensures clean, portable builds across all platforms and prevents deployment artifacts from containing platform-specific metadata.